nomemory/andreinc-site/_posts/2021-01-20-writing-your-own-linear-algebra-matrix-library-in-c.md

 This tutorial is precisely this, a step-by-step explanation of writing a C Matrix library that implements the "basic" and "not-so-basic" numerical analysis algorithms that will allow us in the end to solve linear systems of equations.

-All code in this tutorial is available on github in the repository called [neat-matrix-library](https://github.com/nomemory/neat-matrix-library).
+All code in this tutorial is available on GitHub in the repository called [neat-matrix-library](https://github.com/nomemory/neat-matrix-library).

 To clone it (using GitHub CLI):